SERIES 5

 What if I decide the program isn’t right for me?

-If you're not satisfied with the course, simply contact us within 30 days of joining for a full refund.
+If you're not satisfied with the program, simply contact us within 30 days of joining for a full refund.

 What if I can’t attend every live session?